All Episodes

 Limbaugh then observed on television that there was nothing going on today.

-Oh, ladies and gentlemen, it's uh it is.
+Oh, ladies and gentlemen, it is.

 We are the last ones standing here.